 In my granddad’s day you had a choice of Tea or Coffee where milk and sugar were the only enhancements that could be added.
 They were indeed simple times.
-Granddad was happy then but does nothing but moan when visiting a coffee vendor’s stall about all the choices he has to make.
+Granddad was happy then but did nothing but moan when visiting a coffee vendor’s stall about all the choices he had to make.
+In this post, as part of our coffee tips section, we discuss the key to unlocking that awesome tasting coffee again.

-It needs to taste awesome, have that nice aroma and give you that morning buzz as the caffeine hits your bloodstream.
+It needs to taste awesome, have that nice aroma, and give you that morning buzz as the caffeine hits your bloodstream.
+Some of the best brews come from Indigenous coffee, known for its rich, unique flavors and sustainable origins.
 Sadly though, most coffees sold on our streets are just good, narrowly missing out on awesome.

 A large part of the barrier to getting that awesome coffee we desire are just a few common mistakes.
 If you know what these are and avoid them your coffee will be memorable and people will keep coming back for more!